qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/eset1-decompiled.png)

-After further online investigation, the source used in the script was found in this blog post [Citadel Cyber Security](https://www.citadel.co.il/Home/Blog/1008):
+After further online investigation, the source code that served as inspiration for the author of the script was found in this blog post [Citadel Cyber Security](https://www.citadel.co.il/Home/Blog/1008):

 ![](../assets/Abusing-Internet-Archive/file_eset1_citadel.png)